Are you eligible for a First Home Savings Account?

 I'm not planning on buying a home right now: can I still open an FHSA?

-Yes, as long as you meet the eligibility requirements when you open your account.
-However, you should know that the maximum period you can hold an FHSA is generally 15 years or less, depending on your situation.
+Yes.
+You can open an FHSA even if you’re not planning on buying a property, as long as you meet all eligibility requirements when you open the account.
+Just keep in mind that the maximum participation period is 15 years or less, depending on your situation.
+You can also have an FHSA without making contributions.

 FHSAs for couples

-I'm moving into a condo owned by my new legal or common-law spouse.
+I’m moving into my partner’s condo, which they own.
 Can I open an FHSA?

-If you meet the eligibility requirements, you'll be able to open an FHSA before you become spouses for tax purposes.
-Once you've lived together for 12 months, you'll be considered common-law spouses.
-You'll no longer be eligible to open an FHSA, since your principal place of residence will be the condo that belongs to your spouse.
+If you meet the eligibility criteria, you can open an FHSA before your relationship status changes for income tax purposes.
+Once you’ve lived together for 12 months, you’ll be considered common-law partners.
+At this point, you’ll no longer be eligible to open an FHSA, since your primary residence will be the condo owned by your spouse.

-If my spouse dies or we separate, would I be eligible for an FHSA?
+If my spouse dies or if we separate, would I be eligible to open an FHSA?

-If you were not the owner of your principal place of residence in any part of the calendar year before the account was opened or during the previous 4 calendar years, and you meet the other criteria, you would be eligible.
+If you did not own your primary residence during any part of the calendar year before the account was opened or during the previous four calendar years and you meet all other criteria, then yes, you would be eligible.

-I own a cottage in the country, but for the past 7 years I've been living full-time in a rented condo in the city.
-Am I eligible to open an FHSA?
+I own a cottage out in the country, but I’ve been living in a rental condo in the city for the past seven years.
+Can I open an FHSA?

-Yes, since your cottage has not been your principal place of residence.
-However, you'll also have to meet the other conditions.
+Yes, since your cottage has never been your primary residence.
+That said, you also need to meet the other conditions mentioned above.

-I just signed an offer to buy my first home.
+I just signed a promise to purchase my first home.
 Can I open an FHSA before I take possession?

-Yes, as long as you haven't occupied a property as your principal place of residence that you or your legal or common-law spouse owned at any time in the year before the account was opened or in the 4 preceding calendar years.
+Yes, as long as you or your current spouse or common-law partner did not own a primary residence that you were living in during any part of the calendar year before the account was opened or the previous four calendar years.

-I haven't owned a home for 7 years, but I still have an outstanding balance to pay on my Home Buyers' Plan (HBP).
-Am I eligible to open an FHSA?
+I haven’t owned a home for seven years, but I still have a balance to repay under the Home Buyers’ Plan (HBP).2 Can I open an FHSA?

 FHSA and income properties

-I live with my parents but own a duplex that's fully rented out.
+I live with my parents, but I own a residential building with two units that are both rented out.
 Can I open an FHSA?

-Yes, if you meet the FHSA eligibility requirements.
-Owning a rental property does not disqualify you from opening an FHSA.
+Yes, as long as you meet all of the other FHSA eligibility requirements.
+Owning a rental property doesn’t disqualify you from opening an FHSA.

-Examples of situations where you can't open an FHSA
+Examples of situations that prevent you from opening an FHSA

 FHSA and immigration